Emily's journey as a new Travel Counsellor's franchisee

-I’m Emily Coles, a newbie Travel Counsellor based in Rugby.
-At 21 years old, I’m the youngest person to ever set up a Travel Counsellors franchise!
-I joined Travel Counsellors after winning a place on their Academy Scholarship programme last year.
-I graduated from Coventry University with a degree in journalism.
-During my time at university, I set up my travel blog to focus on my passion.
+I’m Emily Coles, a brand-new Travel Counsellor based in Rugby.
+At 21 years old, I’m proud to be the youngest person to set up a Travel Counsellors franchise.
+My passion for travel led me to this exciting career path after I won a place on the Travel Counsellors Academy Scholarship programme last year.

 How my story began